 However, older units or those that weren’t installed by a professional installer may need to be assessed and serviced.

 This involves checking for refrigerant leaks, fixing a leak if present, and replacing refrigerants if required.

-Although a properly installed AC unit should not leak any refrigerant, you may need to think about regassing at some point.
-Here’s everything you need to know about regassing your air conditioning unit.
+Although a properly installed AC unit on either commercial or residential property should not leak any refrigerant, you may need to think about regassing at some point.
+Here’s everything you need to know about regassing air conditioning unit.